in-rolls/indian-politician-bios/README.md

 Data for MPs serving in the **Lok Sabha** (Lower House) and the **Rajya Sabha** (Upper House).
 The data were scraped from [archive.india.gov](http://www.archive.india.gov.in/govt/).

 ### Application
-The data from the 15th Lok Sabha and members in Rajya Sabha as of July, 2014 was used to produce this small note: [(No) Missing daughters of Indian Politicians](http://gbytes.gsood.com/2014/06/29/missing-daughters-of-indian-politicians/)
+The data from the 15th Lok Sabha and members in Rajya Sabha as of June, 2014 was used to produce this small note: [(No) Missing daughters of Indian Politicians](http://gbytes.gsood.com/2014/06/29/missing-daughters-of-indian-politicians/)

 ### Get the Data